sillyash/S103/README.md

 		systemctl systemd-networkd.service

-- Initialisation et remplissage des clés
+- Initialize and populate Arch with keys

 		pacman-key --init
 		pacman-key --populate archlinuxarm

-### Quelques paquets à installer
+### Some packages to install

 - Gnome & Wayland